Potato Corner: History

 In 2006, Potato Corner opened its first international store in Indonesia.
 This was followed by Potato Corner's first entry in the United States in February 2010 and first store in the United States in 2012.
 In April 2017, Potato Corner opened its first Hong Kong franchise in Tsim Sha Tsui.

 In 2021, Shakey's Pizza Asia Ventures Inc., the Philippine franchise of Shakey's Pizza, acquired Potato Corner; the acquisition deal was completed in 2022.
 In 2025, Potato Corner expanded to Taiwan.
+In December of the same year, the company launched an internal investigation following allegations that it opened company-owned stores in locations proposed by franchise applicants.
+Potato Corner denied the claims and stated that it does not intentionally disadvantage its franchisees.

 Location

-Potato Corner is present in 15 countries and territories as of 2025.
-400 of its stores is situated overseas.
+Potato Corner is in 15 countries and territories as of 2025.
+400 of its stores are overseas.

 Awards and recognition

 Potato Corner garnered a number of accolades through the years.
 Potato Corner bagged the Best Franchisee of the Year for three consecutive years from PFA and DTI.
 Awarded by the same organizations, Potato Corner also received the Franchisee Excellence Hall of Fame Award in 2003 and the Global Filipino Franchise Award in 2017.